Household electricity usage

 National household benchmark usage is 899 kWh per month (10,788 kWh/year).
-State pages adjust this benchmark using deterministic rate-and-climate-informed modeling.
+State pages adjust this benchmark using simple rate- and climate-informed modeling rules.

 National usage benchmark